smorad/um_cisc_7026/lecture_6_techniques.typ

     There is no widely-accepted theory for why deep neural networks are so effective #pause

-    In modern deep learning, we progress using trial and error more often than theory #pause
+    In modern deep learning, we progress using trial and error #pause

     Today we experiment, and maybe tomorrow we discover the theory ]